-The Direct Dispute Rule requires furnishers of information to respond to disputes submitted to them by the consumer.
-Furnishers of information must conduct an investigation of consumer disputes regarding the accuracy of the information provided by that furnisher to the credit bureaus.
+Under the Direct Dispute Rule, furnishers of information must respond to disputes submitted to them by consumers.
+An investigation must be completed within 30 days.
+The dispute must be verified as accurate, corrected or deleted from the credit reports.
 The rule also forces the furnisher of information to review all documentation and proof the consumer submits along with their dispute.

-Disputes should be submitted directly to the address the furnisher has provided in the consumer’s credit file, unless the furnisher has not provided an address.
-In the case, the furnisher has not provided an address, the consumer can submit the dispute to any address of the furnisher.
+Disputes should be submitted directly to the address the furnisher has provided in the consumer’s credit file.
+If the furnisher has not provided an address, the consumer can submit the dispute to any address of the furnisher.

 The furnisher will have 30 days to conduct an investigation, just as the credit bureaus.
-No longer will the credit bureaus and furnisher be able to solely rely upon the E-Oscar method of handling disputes where most credit disputes are reduced to a numerical code through an automated electronic dispute system.
-With the E-Oscar automated system a consumer may submit documentation and proof along with a dispute and it is never reviewed or forwarded to the furnisher of information.
+The credit bureaus and the furnisher will not be able to solely rely upon the E-Oscar method of handling disputes.
+The E-Oscar method is where most credit disputes are reduced to a numerical code through an automated electronic dispute system.
+With the E-Oscar automated system a consumer may submit supporting documentation as proof but that proof is never reviewed or considered.

 Accuracy and Integrity Rule

-The accuracy of the information the furnisher provides to the consumer reporting agency must reflect the terms of liability of the account, the consumer’s performance regarding the account and whether or not information identifies the appropriate consumer.
+The accuracy of the information the furnisher provides to the credit bureau must reflect the terms of liability of the account, the consumer’s performance regarding the account and whether or not information identifies the appropriate consumer.
 The rule encourages creditors to supply correct and accurate information of a consumer’s borrowing history to the credit bureaus.
 Essentially that means correct amounts, dates and payment history.

 The integrity of the information provided by the furnisher must be substantiated by the furnisher’s records and furnished in a way which minimizes the likelihood the information could be incorrectly reflected in a consumer’s credit report.